shure/devenv/README.md

     Build kernel objects (linux kernel tree is required).
     Each flavor will store its own package tree dependencies.
 - Debug and Release build modes are supported.

+To build everything, please cd to "src" directory and run "make".